“An Overview of Scientology” banner

 The HASI fund

-Anyhow it appears to be so that the IAS extended the purpose of the HASI and was simply asking for additional money to do certain things.
+It does appear to be so that the IAS extended the purpose of the HASI and was simply asking for additional money to do certain things.
 The question is if they are actually supposed to do such a thing?

 Go to index